ABOUT

-The Wing Chun system uses a series of forms and exercises to teach you the concepts and principles that we apply to a fight.
-These forms and exercises build one on top of the other.
-The concepts and principles you learn in the beginning are passed on through, and utilized in the more advanced levels.
+The Wing Chun system is built on a series of forms and exercises designed to teach you the essential concepts and principles that are applied in combat.
+Each form builds upon the previous one, ensuring that the foundational concepts you learn early on are reinforced and utilized as you progress to more advanced levels.

-This is why it is so important to have a strong foundation in Wing Chun and a clear and concise understanding of the art.
+A strong foundation in Wing Chun, along with a clear and concise understanding of its principles, is crucial for mastering the art.

-Why is it important to understand concepts and principles?
+Why is it important to grasp these concepts and principles?

-Application techniques are infinite.
-Concepts and principles are finite.
+Application techniques are limitless, while concepts and principles are finite.

-The Moy Yat Ving Tsun system teaches you to understand these concepts and how to apply them to any situation, allowing you to have an infinite amount of answers at your disposal.
+The Moy Yat Ving Tsun system focuses on teaching you these fundamental concepts and how to apply them in any situation, empowering you with an infinite range of solutions.

 TECHNIQUES